millette/dat-shell/README.md

 * [issue#2] Prevent cd into a file (doh)
 * [issue#3] Copy to directory (currently, a destination filename is required)
 * [issue#4] Improve screencast (demo), see <https://twitter.com/pfrazee/status/938448616854876160>
-* [issue#5] dat-shell google-fonts-kewitz.hashbase.io/fonts/ fails (with dat:// or https:// or not) but dat://4505de...dba1/fonts/ works
+* [issue#5] dat-shell google-fonts-kewitz.hashbase.io/fonts/ fails (with dat:// or https:// or not) but dat://4505de...dba1/fonts/ works - see <https://github.com/joehand/dat-link-resolve/pull/4>
+* Ctrl-q doesn't always quit

 ### Features
 * Add more command